ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 # Assessment Strategy

+To ensure that proactive programmers can effectively grow in their knowledge of software engineering as they study topics such as [data abstraction](/data-abstraction/introduction-data-abstraction) and [discrete structures](/discrete-structures/introduction-discrete-structures), the projects that they complete will be receive rapid and frequent feedback, in adherence to the grading principles set forth by [Robert Talbert](https://rtalbert.org/).
+Specifically, team of proactive programming experts will conduct assessments with these principles in mind:

+- **Clearly Defined Standards**: Test
+- **Helpful Feedback**: test
+- **Scores Suggest Progress**: test
+- **Reattempts without Penalty**: test

 --8<-- "includes/admonitions/admonish-github.md"

+To support the assessment of projects in adherence to these principles, the team of proactive programming experts will leverage several software platforms and tools.
 All learners will complete all of their work through an industry-standard platform called [GitHub](https://www.github.com).
 If they have not done so already, learners should create a free GitHub account.
 They will use this account and the GitHub repositories associated with it to receive starter